sihunh/Linux_Server_clinet/README.md

 it is server and client

-server can monitoring and process blcok with clinet file hash
+server can monitoring and process block with clinet file hash